hybridink/hybrid.ink/award/rules.md

 * Jurors will be chosen from a pool of applicants and invitees and made public.
 * The selection process will be made public and posted by the first of December.
+* Jurors will be chosen by the thirty-first of December.
+* The jury will consist of at least five members, and optionally include the chair of the award.

 ## Recommendation